Louis-Aime/calendrical-javascript/README.md

 ### pldr.js
 A "Private Locale Data Register", possible extension of Common Locale Data Register for custom calendars.

-### dialsandpanels.css
-A cascaded style sheet adapted to dials, movable panels, and data commonly used in date display.

 ## Extension of JS Objects